 Health: This is a malarial area.

-Communication: There is internet access, payable locally.
+Communication: There is internet access, and some mobile phone reception.

 A traditional game viewing safari with the thrill of Vic Falls, nature walks and, of course, entrancing encounters with meerkats.